Articles

 Working Papers

 "Partisan Responses to Economic Shocks: Inflation Crises and the Paradox of Trade Liberalization."
-Under Review.

 "Aversion to What?: Early-Life Economic Experiences and Public Reactions to Inflation."